robertwayne/blossom/README.md

 ## Live Game

-The test server listed at the top of the README should be online most of the timem, though the database may be reset at any time.
+The test server listed at the top of the README should be online most of the time, though the database may be reset at any time.

 Connecting via Telnet: `telnet blossom.sombia.com 5080`